PowderLinux/Amlogic-Flash-Tools-Backup/README.md

 ### Versions:

 #### **aml-flash-tool-s905x4.zip**

+Tool name = 'adnl_flash_tool.sh'.
 Use this version for newer boards.
 Ex: S905X4, S905Y4, etc..
-Tool name = 'adnl_flash_tool.sh'

 #### **aml-flash-tool-s905x3.zip**

+Tool name = 'aml-flash-tool.sh'.
 Use this version for older boards.
 Ex: S905X3, S912, etc..
-Tool name = 'aml-flash-tool.sh'

 ##

 ### How To Use:

 1. Prepare your device by following the install guide below